videojs/video-js-swf/README.md

 Running Unit and Integration Tests
 ===========

-For unit tests, this project uses FlexUnit.
-FlexUnit is built into [Adobe FlashBuilder](ihttp://www.adobe.com/products/flash-builder.html) and is also available on [GitHub](https://github.com/flexunit/flexunit) if you are only interested in the binaries.
+For unit tests, this project uses [FlexUnit](http://flexunit.org/).
 The unit tests can be found in [project root]/src/com/videojs/test/

 For integration tests, this project uses [qunit](http://qunitjs.com/).
 The integration tests can be found in [project root]/test

 In order to run all of the tests, run test.sh.